 In 2017, after Rohingya militants attacked the Burmese border police as a response to the perpetual discrimination suffered by their people, and the army responded with an atrocious anti-Rohingya persecution campaign.
 This ongoing persecution has resulted in the destruction of numerous Rohingya villages, the assassination of thousands of its people, as well as gang rapes and tortures.
 Before this operation, an approximate 1 million Rohingya resided in the Rakhine State, and as of August 2018 more than 700,000 had fled to Bangladesh.

 In January of 2020, the world observed as “The Lady” defended the same people that had imprisoned her for most of her life; as she stood up against those values she had fought for.
 Perhaps she acted out of political strategy in the hopes of gaining more national support in the November elections (considering that the Rohingya are banned from voting), or perhaps she made an agreement with the military in which she would defend them against the world in exchange for the so-desired constitutional reforms.
-Whatever her reasons were, one thing is clear: she had pledged to fill her father’s shoes, to defend her country with her own life, and having the international community accuse her beloved Myanmar, was an attack on her persona -“she is the personification of the country and she would be the one to defend it”.
-It is ironic to see how selective the metta principle has become in her and her party’s values.
+Whatever her reasons were, one thing is clear: Suu Kyi had pledged to fill her father’s shoes, to defend her country with her own life.
+Having the international community accuse her beloved Myanmar, was an attack on her persona -“She is the personification of the country and she would be the one to defend it.”
+It is ironic to see how selective the metta principle has become in Suu Kyi’s and her party’s values.

 The case may take years, but as of now, the 17 judges reached a unanimous consensus to impose “provisional measures’ to prevent any more harm to the Rohingya people.
 The court has also dictated that Myanmar is to protect this group from any violence, to preserve all evidence from the events, to cease the persecution and to report the measures taken in order to improve the situation.
 Nonetheless, the ICJ could not force Myanmar to accept UN investigators, as Russia and China vetoed the motion in the hopes of creating closer economic ties with Myanmar.

-Myanmar will be one of the many countries to hold elections in the midst of a pandemic and its citizens will get a say in who will obtain the 1,171 national, state and regional contested seats.
-These general elections will also take place in the midst of serious economic and political crises for the country.
-The perception of Suu’s failure to improve Myanmar’s economy and her reluctance to stand up for minorities, or at least push for peaceful resolutions for the internal ethnic conflicts, will likely be reflected in the results.
-Regardless of the personality cult around her within Myanmar, she has lost almost all of her international support as she has turned a blind eye to the horrors of the Rohingya genocide and the atrocities of the army against other rebel groups.
-Thus, it is expected that she will lose representation.
+Myanmar was one of the many countries to hold elections in the midst of a pandemic as, in November 2020 its citizens got a say in who would obtain the 1,171 national, state and regional contested seats.
+These general elections also took place in the midst of serious economic and political crises for the country.
+Suu Kyi’s failure to improve Myanmar’s economy and her reluctance to speak out for minorities, or at least push for peaceful resolutions for the internal ethnic conflicts, were expected to affect the results.
+Regardless of the personality cult that still existed around her within Myanmar, Suu Kyi had lost almost all of her international support after she turned a blind eye to the horrors of the Rohingya genocide and the atrocities of the army against rebel groups.
+Thus, it was expected that she would lose representation.